 Dr. Kirsten Grønbjerg is a nationally recognized scholar on nonprofit and public sector relationships.
 She has been with O'Neill since 1997 and is also an adjunct professor in the Sociology Department.
-In addition, Grønbjerg holds the Efroymson Chair in Philanthropy at the Lilly Family School of Philanthropy at Indiana University, located at Indiana University-Purdue University Indianapolis (IUPUI), where she is also professor of Philanthropic Studies.
+In addition, Grønbjerg has held the Efroymson Chair in Philanthropy at the Lilly Family School of Philanthropy (2001-2020) at Indiana University, located at Indiana University-Purdue University Indianapolis (IUPUI), where she is also professor of Philanthropic Studies.

 In 2016, Grønbjerg was named a National Academy of Public Administration Fellow.
 In 2005, she received the Award for Distinguished Achievement and Leadership in Nonprofit and Voluntary Action Research from the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).

-She is active in public service as a member of the Giving USA Advisory Council for Methodology since 2000, a member of the International Reference Group for a major project on Danish Voluntary Work; and a member of the Community Planning and Research Committee of the United Way of Central Indiana.
+She is active in public service as a member of the Giving USA Advisory Council for Methodology since 2000, active in the Nonprofit Open Data Collective seeking to advance quality nonprofit data sources, and a member of the Board of United Way of Monroe County.